aidenjspang/laraveldemo/readme.md

 - Assign supplier.
 Input price & cost
 - Comments: coomment management by Laravel EventListener
 - Send email: email to the supplier by Amazon SES and EventListener
-- Data esport by Excel format
+- Data export by Excel format

 ## Include
 - <a href="https://laravel-excel.maatwebsite.nl/3.0/getting-started/">Laravel Excel</a> for exporting data